-Financial instruments which potentially subject the Organization to credit risk principally consist of cash and cash equivalents.
-To minimize the risk, the Organization places its temporary cash investments with high credit quality financial institutions insured by the Federal Deposit Insurance Corporation (FDIC).
+Financial instruments which potentially subject the Organization to credit risk principally consist of cash and cash equivalents and investments.
+To minimize this risk, the Organization places its temporary cash investments with high credit quality financial institutions insured by the Federal Deposit Insurance Corporation (FDIC) and the Securities Investor Protection Corporation (SIPC).
 Effective January 1, 2013, deposit insurance coverage by the FDIC changed to \$250,000 per bank per entity for all interest bearing and non-interest bearing accounts.
-As of December 31, 2021 and 2020, the Organization had \$875,465 and \$217,563 of uninsured balances, respectively.
-The Organization has not experienced any losses in these accounts in the past.
+Securities are protected by the SIPC which currently protects brokerage accounts up to \$500,000 in securities.
+At December 31, 2022 and 2021, the Organization had \$316,010 and \$875,465, respectively, in uninsured balances.
+The Organization has not experienced any losses in such accounts in the past.